 With this method, clicking or pressing and holding a pad immediately starts or continues recording directly to that pad (make sure you are using the desired program before you start recording).
 Pads with assigned samples are lit bright yellow.
-Pads without samples are lit dim yellow.

 To start recording to a pad, click and hold it, or press and hold it.
 Recording will start immediately, and the pad will light red.